piacerex/elixir_transes/DaveThomas-HowI'mBecomingProgrammer.md

 I'm not gonna I'm sure at the end.

-We will have a nice summary so I'm not gonna gush too much but I must admit I always enjoy these conferences so thank you to everybody involved.
+We will have a nice summary.

+So, I'm not gonna gush too much, but I must admit I always enjoy these conferences.

+So, thank you to everybody involved.

 How many people have seen me speak at a previous Elixir event?